A Rare Case of TEN-Like Acute Cutaneous Lupus

 TLDR Timely diagnosis and aggressive treatment with high-dose steroids and B-cell depletion therapies are effective for severe acute cutaneous lupus.

-TEN-like acute cutaneous lupus erythematosus (ACLE) is a rare and life-threatening condition associated with systemic lupus erythematosus (SLE), characterized by vesiculobullous eruptions and extensive epidermal necrosis.
-A 32-year-old African female with a new SLE diagnosis developed a severe rash and systemic symptoms, initially treated with hydroxychloroquine and steroids.
-The rash, suspected to be TEN-like ACLE, was confirmed by skin biopsy.
-Treatment with high-dose intravenous methylprednisolone and Rituximab led to rapid improvement, although the patient required intensive care for skin denudation and infections.
-The case highlights the importance of timely diagnosis and aggressive treatment, with B-cell depletion therapies and high-dose steroids proving effective in managing severe acute cutaneous SLE.
-The patient eventually recovered well with ongoing immunosuppressive therapy.
+TEN-like acute cutaneous lupus erythematosus (ACLE) is a rare and life-threatening condition seen in patients with systemic lupus erythematosus (SLE), characterized by vesiculobullous eruptions and extensive epidermal necrosis.
+This case report describes a 32-year-old African female with SLE who developed a severe generalized rash, initially treated with hydroxychloroquine and steroids.
+The rash evolved into painful bullae, leading to a diagnosis of TEN-like ACLE.
+Treatment with high-dose intravenous methylprednisolone and Rituximab resulted in rapid improvement, although the patient required intensive care due to severe skin denudation.
+The patient responded well to immunosuppressive therapy and has made a good recovery.
+The report highlights the importance of timely diagnosis and aggressive treatment, suggesting that B-cell depletion therapies and high-dose steroids are effective in managing severe acute cutaneous SLE.